Autoscaling¶

 Numaflow Autoscaling¶

-Numaflow autoscaling is enabled by default, there are some parameters can be tuned to achieve better results.
+Numaflow autoscaling is enabled by default, there are some parameters can be fine-tuned to achieve better results.

 apiVersion: numaflow.numaproj.io/v1alpha1